G00411367/funddata-assessment/README.md

 # FUNDAMENTALS OF DATA ANALYSIS ASSESSMENT

-## Normal Distribution
+## Introduction

+This repository contains jupyter notebooks together with other files for the module assessment Fundamentals of Data Analysis.

-The main part of this repository is the Normal Distribution probability.
+The two main parts of the repository consists of :
+1. Practicals

+   This folder stores the weekly tasks in jupyter notebook format

+2. normal-distribution.ipynb

+   This jupyter notebook is the project for the assessment module.

-By using a jupyter notebook we will research this well known distribution, investigate main concepts and visualize with histograms and plots.
+   It researches the Normal Distribution probability, investigates main concepts and visualizes with histograms and plots.

 ## System Requirement